brendt/stitcher.io/src/content/book/06-managing-domains.md

 The architecture was new to him, even if he had experience with Laravel before.
 So we took the time to guide him through.
 After only a few hours of briefing and pair programming, he was already able to work in this project independently.
 It definitely took several weeks to get a thorough understanding of the scope of the project, but fortunately the architecture didn't stand in his way — on the contrary: it helped Ruben to focus on the business logic instead.

-If you made it until this point in the blog series, I hope that you understand that this architecture is not meant to be the golden bullet for every project.
+If you made it until this point in the blog series, I hope that you understand that this architecture is not meant to be the silver bullet for every project.
 There are many cases where a simpler approach could work better, and some cases where a more complex approach is required.

 ## Identifying domains